• About

 • Portable GPS

-• Whistle, horn or another loud noise-making device
+• Whistle, horn, or another loud noise-making device

 You can minimize your boat trip’s inventory by packing reusable items such as food storage containers and refillable water bottles.
 This will also reduce your carbon footprint.
 Once you cover these essentials, move on to nonessentials like watersport equipment and other recreational gear.